Best Outdoor Water Parks near Chicago

 8. Oasis Water Park—Niles

 Oasis Water Park in Niles is great for both big and little kids.
 There’s a zero-depth pool and splash pads for small children and 3 slides with diving boards for older kids.
 There are acres of water fountains, bucket sprays, splash pads, waterfalls, and open swim zones.
 The concession stand is open and guests can also bring their own snacks.
-Non-residents should call ahead to confirm availability of pool passes for the day.
+Non-residents should call ahead to confirm the availability of pool passes for the day.

 9. Raging Waves—Yorkville